markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Python-Tutorial.md

 Tutorial [Part Three](https://github.com/crossbario/crossbarexamples/tree/master/iotcookbook/device/yun/tutorial/tutorial3) now combines the knowledge from the previous parts and extends the Python program to act as a bridge between the serial connection (talking to the microcontroller) and a WAMP session (talking to Crossbar.io).

 <img src="../../static/img/iotcookbook/yun_tutorial_part3.jpg" alt="" />

+The code for the third part can be run just like the code for the second part (just switch the files you use).